straz/artificialtrust/_definitions/soft.md

 ### When emotion > reason

-When reason and emotion are in conflict, emotion's role is to add bias the outcome.
+When reason and emotion are in conflict, emotion's role is to add bias to the outcome.
 Emotion modifies decisions, making them either softer or harder than decisions you'd make using reason alone.

 Emotion is about immediacy; it removes hesitation.
 For both experts